 For .NET and Python programs, it is much more efficient to build a linear or quadratic expression by modifying an existing expression rather than repeatedly creating new expressions.
 So for .NET, use the AddTerm/AddTerms methods instead of the overloaded operators, and for Python, use the += or -= operators rather than creating new expressions.

-Finally, if you wrote your program with an old Gurobi version that required the update() function, try removing that function and running your program with the latest version.
+Finally, if you wrote your program with an older version of Gurobi that required the update() function, try removing that function and running your program with the latest version.